Intraamniotic infection increases the risk of problems in the woman and in the fetus.

-Women are given antibiotics, and delivery is scheduled as soon as possible.
+Women are given antibiotics and drugs to lower body temperature, and delivery is scheduled as soon as possible.

-Having bacteria that can cause infections in the genital tract also makes intra-amniotic infections more likely.
-These bacteria include group B streptococci and the bacteria that can cause sexually transmitted diseases or bacterial vaginosis.
+Bacteria that can cause infections are in the genital tract.
 Women may not know that these bacteria are present, particularly if they have not had routine prenatal care, when tests for these bacteria would have been done.

-Intra-amniotic infection can increase the risk of the following problems in the fetus:
+Intraamniotic infection can increase the risk of the following problems in the fetus or newborn: